-Used Motor Oil Asbestos er-Based) Radioactive Waste PCB's Explosives & Ammunition Infectious or Medical Waste Tires Freon Appliances Unidentified Waste Pressurized CFCs & HCFCs Alkaline Batteries Smoke Detectors White Goods Gas Cylinders Fire Extinguishers
+Asbestos Used Motor Oil Appliances Latex Paint (Water-Based) PCB's Radioactive Waste Infectious or Medical Waste Explosives & Ammunition Freon Appliances Tires Pressurized CFCs & HCFCs Unidentified Waste Smoke Detectors Alkaline Batteries Gas Cylinders White Goods

+Fire Extinguishers

 - The county will not accept any commercial/industrial generated hazardous waste. - The county will not accept any material which cannot be legally disposed of at a hazardous waste facility. - Do not mix materials. - Tighten lids on all containers.
 If containers are leaking, pack in larger container with newspaper to soak up leaks. - Bring all substances in original containers with labels.
 Items must be identifiable. - Alkaline household batteries may be thrown in the trash. - Maximum amount accepted 25 gallons or 220 lbs.
-No 25 or 50 gallon drums
+No 25 or 50 gallon drums - \ Take off lid, dry out paint, discard can without lid; or pour paint into plastic bag with absorbent material (clay based kitty litter, saw dust, rags) place bag and can without lid, in trash.
+Paint hardener can also be purchased at hardware stores.

-Call 610-273-3771 228 for recycling locations list or contact local automotive service center.
+\\ Call 610-273-3771 \ 228 for recycling locations list or contact local automotive service center.